Faroeste Caboclo: Released and reception

-In late 1987, the journalist Arthur Dapieve positively said that the song was "undoubted an masterpiece".
+In late 1987, when "Que País É Este 1978/1987" was released, the journalist Arthur Dapieve positively said that the song was "without a doubt, a masterpiece".
 He appreciated the fact that the song beginner as a country, transitioning to reggae and ending as a rock song.

 Film version

 A movie based on the song was produced with screenplay by Marcos Bernstein, Victor Atherino and Paulo Lins.
 The film stars Fabrício Boliveira as João de Santo Cristo and Ísis Valverde as Maria Lúcia.
 Antônio Calloni, Marcos Paulo, Rodrigo Pandolfo and Felipe Abib also co-star in the film.
 Initially scheduled to a November 2012 release, it was postponed to May 2013.